Before You Arrive

 - Wire Transfer: Find the wire transfer information on your offer letter.
 When making the transaction, be sure to include the student’s name and birthday.

-All incoming UIC students are required to take the ALEKS math placement test before they arrive on campus.
+All incoming undergraduate students are required to take placement exams* prior to registration.

 All UIC Global incoming students are required to submit all of the immigration documents prior to enrolling in classes.